Housing Requirements & Exemptions

 If your request for release/exemption is approved, you will receive written notification stating the reason your request was approved.
 You will be billed through the date of the approval or the date that you officially check out of your residence hall room.
 If this date is after the start of the semester, you will be billed for room and board charges through the date that you officially check out of your residence hall room.
 Room rates are pro-rated on a daily basis and board rates are pro-rated on a weekly basis.

+Detailed appeals instructions will be provided when the original decision is sent.
 Your appeal request should consist of a written statement of why you are appealing the decision as well as any additional or new information that was not included in your original exemption request that you would like to have considered for your appeal.
-Specific details regarding deadlines for submitting the appeal, date of the next scheduled appeals committee meeting, etc., will be included in the denial notification.

-If the Housing Appeals Committee upholds the denial of your request for release/exemption, you will be expected to reside in university-owned housing and you will be held financially responsible for the full duration of your contract.
+If the appeals decision upholds the denial of your request for release/exemption, you will be expected to reside in university-owned housing and you will be held financially responsible for the full duration of your contract.
 A space in the residence halls will be held for you to uphold the university’s responsibility to the contract.

-If the Housing Appeals Committee approves your appeal, the committee chairperson will notify Housing & Residential Programs of the approval.
+If your appeal is approved, Housing & Residential Programs will be notified of the decision and take the appropriate action.
 You will be expected to follow the procedures to schedule and complete a proper check-out of your assigned room with your hall staff.
 Any required room and/or board charges (if applicable) will be pro-rated based on the date that you complete your proper check out.